playbenny/benny_manual/docs/blockipedia.md

 ### midi.pitch.range
 - gate (or split) notes based on pitch

+### midi.rate.limit
+- time quantised rate limiting, automatically in sync with the global transport (including clock timing looseness).

+- benny has natural speed limits on parameter / modulation connections but midi notes are completely unlimited, and some chains may generate a lot of midi notes. this block can be useful for taming this.

 ### midi.rhythmes.alpes
 - Fades / switches between subdivisions of a clock, inspired by the mechanical proto-drummachine used by the wonderful french group 'Catherine Ribiero & Alpes'.